StarISC/BOOKINGAGENT/rules_codex.md

 # Rules for BookingAgent Project

+0) Work Protocol (Highest Priority)
+- Always analyze the problem and propose an approach before coding.
+Wait for explicit user approval to proceed with implementation.

 1) Security & Secrets
 - Do not commit real credentials or connection strings.
 Keep placeholders (`<your-...>`) in config and use environment variables/user-secrets for real values.
 - Treat API credentials and DB access as sensitive; avoid logging them.
 Redact secrets in errors.